-- The obligation of peaceful settlement is counterbalanced by the principle of free choice of the means or procedures of settlement to be used in each case: corollary of the sovereign equality of States. - Art 33 UN Charter and GAResolution 2625 (XXV) list most of the procedures or means of peaceful settlement: negotiation, inquiry, mediation, conciliation, arbitration, judicial settlement, recourse to regional bodies, agreements or systems or other peaceful means of their choice.
-The 1982 Manila Declaration also includes good offices. - States are free to decide on the means to be applied in a given case and may choose any of those listed in the above texts, combine them at their discretion or choose any other peaceful means freely devised by them.
-BUT CONSENT is indispensable: it may occur either: - once the dispute has crystallized (ex post choice) - have been established beforehand by any means expressive of the consent of the parties thereto (ex ante choice) by the conclusion of general treaties of pacific settlement, or of regional or bilateral agreements.
+- The obligation of peaceful settlement is counterbalanced by the principle of free choice of the means or procedures of settlement to be used in each case: corollary of the sovereign equality of states. - Art.
+33 UN Charter and GA Resolution 2625 (XXV) lists most of the procedures or means of peaceful settlement: negotiation, inquiry, mediation, conciliation, arbitration, judicial settlement, recourse to regional bodies, agreements or systems or other peaceful means of their choice.
+The 1982 Manila Declaration also includes good offices. - > States are free to decide on the means to be applied in each case and may choose any of those listed in the above texts, combine them at their discretion, or choose any other peaceful means freely devised by them.
+BUT CONSENT is indispensable: it may occur either: - once the dispute has crystallized (ex post choice) - have been established beforehand by any means expressive of the consent of the parties thereto (ex ante choice) by the conclusion of general treaties of pacific settlement, or of regional and bilateral agreements.